ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 There are a few other smaller filesystems in the cluster.
 Of these, ``/home`` is cluster-wide like ``/fred`` and ``$JOBFS`` is on SSDs in each compute node. ``/home`` is a Lustre + ZFS filesystem and ``$JOBFS`` is XFS.

-Recently we have added a new cluster-wide scratch filesystem designed for I/O-intensive workloads, available at ``/scratch-3month/<username>``.
+We have recently added a new cluster-wide filesystem designed for I/O-intensive workloads, available at ``/aphid/scratch-3month/<username>``.

 Local disks
 -----------